Azure/PSRule.Rules.Azure/docs/install-instructions.md

 #### Development dependencies

-The following PowerShell modules will be automatically install if the required versions are not present:
+The following dependencies will be automatically installed if the required versions are not present:

+- PowerShell modules:
   - PlatyPS
   - Pester
   - PSScriptAnalyzer
   - PowerShellGet
   - PackageManagement
   - InvokeBuild
+- Bicep CLI

-These additional modules are only required for building PSRule for Azure.
+These dependencies are only required for building and running tests for PSRule for Azure.

 Additionally .NET Core SDK v3.1 is required.
 .NET Core will not be automatically downloaded and installed.